shreypjain/parkdnd-development/README.md

 # Parkdnd

-''to run the server: [node server.js]''
+''to run the backend server: '''node server.js'''''